bagaking/obsidian-bkbarn-timescope/README.md

 BKBarn Timescope is an Obsidian plugin for time-scoped daily planning.
 It tracks timed checklist items in Markdown notes, shows day progress in the status bar, and can render timeline or Mermaid Gantt views from the same plan.

 This project is maintained as `bkbarn-timescope`.
-It is derived from the Day Planner plugin codebase, but this repository, package, release assets, and validation flow are owned here.
+It is derived from an earlier daily-planner codebase, but this repository, package, release assets, and validation flow are owned here.

 ## Current Status